jlconlin/bashConfig/README.md

 # bashConfig
 My personal bash configuration files.
 It is here primarily for my benefit.
 If you find it useful, great!

+## Local modifications
+After all the configurations are done, the `.bashrc` script looks for `~/.bashrc.local` file.
+If it exists, it is `source`d.
+So any machine-dependent configurations should be put in this file.
+These would be like:
+- Customizing the `PATH` variable

+After all the local configurations are done, a few more configuration are performed.
+These are (at time of writing):
+- Configuring [powerline](https://github.com/powerline/powerline) status (only called from [.bash/bash_profile.bash](bash_profile.bash))

 ## Installation
 Clone repository into your `$HOME` directory and name it `.bash`
 ```console